McTimidation/alarm-clock/psuedo.md

 if statement for alarm

+use alarm.value as textContent for created <p> in createAlarm().

+run that function as a result of the click event for alarmBtn

-if statement for AM/PM toggle
+if statement for AM/PM toggle (STRETCH)